 This parameter is useful only when assessed between the above mentioned time period because during this time, the lymphatic system of the fetus is developing and the peripheral resistance of the placenta is high.
 After this period, the lymphatic system usually gets developed sufficiently and so any excess fluid is drained away.
 Also, changes in placental circulation result in a drop in peripheral resistance.
 So after 14 weeks, if the fetus has any abnormality (which causes excess fluid production), the fluid will not accumulate and the abnormality will not be detected by nuchal scanning.

-While the main purpose of level I scan is not to detect fetal anomalies, most of the times during the course of data acquisition, fetal anomalies, if present will be recognized.
+While the main purpose of level I scan is not to detect fetal anomalies, most of the time during the course of data acquisition, fetal anomalies, if present will be recognized.

 Level II ultrasound